iopsystems/to_js/README.md

 ## Memory management

-Returning owned values is accomplished by `stash`ing them temporarily, which ensures the value lives until the next FFI call from JS to a Rust function.
+Returning owned values is accomplished by `stash`ing them, which ensures the value lives until the next FFI call from JS to a Rust function.

 ```rust
 use to_js::{stash, Stash};